Special precautions are in place for preventing the spread of COVID-19. Learn more ...

 PhD, Anatomy and Cell Biology | Rush University, Chicago, IL 2010

 A dentist and anatomist by training, Dr. Joy joined the UTSD faculty in 2019 after leaving a tenured position as an associate professor at Southern Illinois University School of Dental Medicine, where she also served as graduate faculty, head of anatomy, department chair, and director of research.
-She became interim chair of UTSD's Department of Diagnostic and Biomedical Sciences in January 2020.

 Dr. Joy’s prior experience in dental education includes directing systems-based, integrated biomedical sciences and oral biology courses, directing a dissection-based human anatomy course, and participating as faculty for courses in periodontics, oral radiology, occlusion, and an Advanced Education in General Dentistry program.